JBeggs/VALUATION-ROLL-GV-2022/README.md

 # Hosting
 ---

-For hosting and service that can take a container
+For hosting any service that can take a container.

 [AWS](https://aws.amazon.com/free/containers/)
 [Digital Ocean](https://www.digitalocean.com/solutions/docker-hosting)